martinrioux/bottango_playback_interface/README.md

 `pip install bottango_playback_interface`

 ## Usage
-Start by creating your animations with Bottango.
-Enable the Web API.
+Start by creating your animations with Bottango, enable the Web API and enter the 'Animate' mode

 Then from your python script